Jako/minifyRegistered/core/components/minifyregistered/docs/readme.md

 ## Usage

-Install via package manager and the registered scripts and style files are minified by minify.
+Install via package manager and fill the MODX system setting `ressavesort.sorts` with a JSON encoded array of sort configurations.

 ## Documentation